chdh/virtual-grid-layout/README.md

-# Virtual grid layout controller
+# virtual-grid-layout - A Virtual grid layout controller

 This module provides a virtual grid layout controller for HTML/DOM.